-A young farmer assembles a band of diverse mercenaries in outer space to defend his peaceful planet from the evil tyrant Sador and his armada of aggressors.
-Among the mercenaries are Space Cowboy, a spacegoing truck driver from Earth; Gelt, a wealthy but experienced assassin; and Saint-Exmin, a Valkyrie warrior looking to prove herself in battle.
+Shad, a young farmer, assembles a band of diverse mercenaries in outer space to defend his peaceful planet from the evil tyrant Sador and his armada of aggressors.
+Among the mercenaries are Space Cowboy, a spacegoing truck driver from Earth; Gelt, a wealthy but experienced assassin looking for a place to hide; and Saint-Exmin, a Valkyrie warrior looking to prove herself in battle.
 Written by

 Keith Loh <firstname.lastname@example.org>

 During Saint Exmin's final battle against Sador a crewmember can be seen on the left-side of the screen (over Sybil Danning's right shoulder).
 The crewman is visible during the 2nd, 3rd, and 4th cut to her during the battle.
 The crew person appears to be sitting just behind the wall immediately behind Sybil.
 See more »

 [Shad and the mercenaries arrive on Akir, seemingly deserted]

 I'm sorry.
 I think they must be afraid.

 Afraid?
 Of what?

 Of you.
 They're not accustomed to violence or violent forms.